Google+

 The "back" of the new T4A slip has a list of all the applicable categories by box number that are taxable along with what line of the tax return the information tax slip / box should be reported on.

-For more information go to Businesses> Payroll> Completing returns> T4A redesign on the CRA website at cra-arc.gc.ca . the new codes for 2011 are located at Businesses> Payroll> Completing returns> T4A> T4A slip redesign> New T4A codes for 2011.
+For more information go to Businesses> Payroll> Completing returns> T4A on the CRA website at cra-arc.gc.ca .
+You can see an image of the T4A slip with the new codes at Businesses> Payroll> Completing returns> T4A> T4A slip.

 > Payroll Deduction Topics - Part 3